 Two semesters are required.
 Taught by our college counselors, this course helps to ensure that all students successfully navigate the college admissions process.

 Two years are required (240 hours total).
-Students may earn PE points in a variety of ways, including participating in: interscholastic team sports, organized sports/activities not sponsored by Gateway, a Project Week mini course that counts for PE credits, or certain Gateway clubs or activities that count for PE credits.
+Students may earn PE points in a variety of ways, including participating in: the PE elective, interscholastic team sports, organized sports/activities not sponsored by Gateway, a Project Week mini course that counts for PE credits, or certain Gateway clubs or activities that count for PE credits.

 Project Week participation is required for every year a student attends Gateway.
 Project Week is an intensive intersession program in which students step out of the regular routine of the school day to examine a single subject over the course of six days.